 Program Finder Audit

-UND's Program Finder is the #1 place prospective students go to learn about our academic offerings, attracting over 2.2 million external visitors in 2021.
-It's critical this content is accurate and up-to-date.
+UND's Program Finder is the #1 place prospective students go to learn about our academic offerings, attracting almost 2 million visitors in 2024.

 How to Complete The Audit

-- Review program list spreadsheet to identify program pages needing review.
-This spreadsheet is organized by college in the bottom tabs and includes URLs/links to all program pages.
+- Review the program spreadsheet to identify program pages needing review.
+This spreadsheet lists all programs alphabetically.
+The spreadsheet is updated weekly throughout the audit process.

 - Complete one Program Finder Audit Form for each program you are reviewing.
 This form must be completed even if you are not requesting changes so that we know the content was reviewed.

-When reviewing program pages, please look for inaccuracies.
+When reviewing program pages, please look for inaccuracies and missing selling points.
 Pages will not be completely rewritten.
-Marketing will begin making changes to Program Finder pages after May 2.

 AUDIT Form